-In developing regulations for adoption in Australia and New Zealand, FSANZ is required to consider the impact of all options (including non-regulatory options) on all sectors of the community, including consumers, the food industry and governments in both countries.
+In developing food standards for Australia and New Zealand, FSANZ is required to consider the impact of all options (including non-regulatory options) on all sectors of the community, including consumers, the food industry and governments in both countries.
 The regulatory impact assessment identifies and evaluates, though is not limited to, the costs and benefits of the proposed regulation, including the likely health, economic and social impacts.

-This Initial/Draft Assessment has considered the potential costs and benefits of the two regulatory options on the parties identified as being affected by the regulatory decision.
-This has been based on information on copper citrate supplied by the applicant, and on knowledge gained from the previous safety assessment on copper under the review of the Australia New Zealand Food Standards Code.
+This Final Assessment has considered the potential costs and benefits of the two regulatory options for the parties identified as being affected by the regulatory decision.
+This has been based on information on copper citrate supplied by the applicant, and on knowledge gained from the previous safety assessment on copper under the review of the Code.